tripadvisor tripadvisor tripadvisor

 All our golf carts are equipped with rain cover.

-This private tour hits three of the best preserved and fascinating archeological sites of Rome.
+This private tour hits three of the best preserved and also fascinating archeological sites of Rome.
 It operates only few days a week, when all three attractions are open to public, and it lasts 3 hours.

-After the visit, a short walk will take to the Caelian Hill, one of the proverbial seven hills of Rome, which houses one of the most amazing treasures the Eternal City has to offer: a residential building that comprises over 20 rooms, mainly underground, spread on different levels.
+After the visit, a short walk through the Arch of Dolabella will take you to the Caelian Hill, one of the proverbial seven hills of Rome, which houses one of the most amazing treasures the Eternal City has to offer: a residential building that comprises over 20 rooms, mainly underground, spread on different levels.
 Some of the rooms are frescoed with paintings dating between the 3rd century AD and the Middle Ages.
 A hidden gem very few people know about, that will make you travel to the time of the Roman Empire.

 Our cancellation policy is 48 hours for a full refund.
 Please note that entry tickets are not refundable.